You’ve probably used a Dutch invention in your life without realizing it. Here are some of the most famous inventions to thank Dutch inventors for.

-Today’s technology conglomerate Phillips – or officially Koninklijke Philips NV – sprawled from humble beginnings in the Netherlands, to help give the world cassette tapes, as well as contribute to the development of CDs, DVDs and Blu-Ray (in conjunction with other countries or companies).
-The compact disc, produced by Sony and Philips in Eindhoven, was the invention of Joop Sinjou and Kees Schouhamer Immink, who based the size of the CD holes on a Dutch 10-cent coin.
+Today’s technology conglomerate Phillips came from humble beginnings in the Netherlands, to help give the world cassette tapes, CDs, DVDs, and Blu-Ray.
+The compact disc, produced by Sony and Philips in Eindhoven, was the invention of Joop Sinjou and Kees Schouhamer Immink.
+They based the size of the CD holes on a Dutch 10-cent coin.

-This Dutch invention is attributed to Dr Jaap Haartsen, who came up with the idea of Bluetooth while working for Swedish company Ericsson.
+This Dutch invention is attributed to Jaap Haartsen, who came up with the idea of Bluetooth while working at Ericsson.
 This invention has been built into billions of technical devices worldwide to enable connection with other wireless devices.

-Reality television has become the norm today but it was ground-breaking when it first started as a genre.
-Early examples of reality TV include the Dutch series Nummber 28 in 1991, bringing strangers together and recording their reactions, but the world starting to tune in with the rise of Survivor, Idol and Big Brother (brainchild of Dutchman John de Mol) in the late 1990s and 2000s.
+Reality television is popular today but it was ground-breaking at the time.
+Early examples of reality TV include the Dutch series Nummer 28 in 1991, bringing strangers together and recording their reactions, but the world starting to tune in with the rise of Survivor, Idol and Big Brother (brainchild of Dutchman John de Mol) in the late 1990s and 2000s.
 These shows have become global franschises, with local version sprouting all over the world.

 The fire hose as we know it today was the invention of Dutch Jan van der Heyden in 1673.
 Combined with his subsequent invention of an advanced pumping system, large fires could effectively be extinguished.

-Celsius is used in the Netherlands today although the alcohol and mercury thermometers was invented by Polish-born Dutchman Daniel Fahrenheit in the early 1700s.
+Dutch meteorologists use celsius today.
+However, the alcohol and mercury thermometer is an invention from Polish-born Dutchman Daniel Fahrenheit in the early 1700s.
 Fahrenheit was also the first person to officially record the temperatures at which water freezes and boils.

 You might not commonly see this modern invention on the street but the hybrid bike-treadmill was the inspiration of Dutch entrepreneur Bruin Mergmeester.
 With his cross trainer as the muse, Mergmeester created an electric bicycle powered by a mini treadmill that sits low between the wheels.
 This ‘Lopifit’ can reach up to 25km per hour.